 Belonging

-It is not just a vibe someone tries to assess, it should be tracked by tangible and measurable KPIs.
+It is not just a vibe someone tries to assess, though; it should be tracked by tangible and measurable KPIs.
 Remember, this is not just about developing programs and groups that appear to cater to certain demographics and then releasing them without another thought.
 Creating Belonging should be an ongoing effort that you revisit time and time again.

 Justice